-Three rotary agitators shafts are fitted inside the sieving web.
+Three rotary agitators shafts (item 1, fig 10) are fitted inside the sieving web.
 These are designed to separate the soil from the crop as it is elevated up the web.
 Drive for each agitator shaft is by a directly coupled hydraulic motor fitted with a bypass valve.

 The button starts/stops all the agitator shafts.
-Frequency of agitation can be varied by adjusting the set speed on the service terminal.
+Frequency of agitation can be varied by adjusting the set speed on the touch-screen.
 Individual shafts can also be selected to freewheel.
 The faster the speed the more separation takes place, but also more bruising damage may occur.